+Arbitration: Similar to adjudication, but the arbitrator is entrusted to resolve the conflict for the parties involved, based on the information provided.
 The substance and data of the conflict are heard by this agent, who then analyses the information, develops outcome options, and makes a recommendation to the court.
 It takes time to understand an issue outside the court room, which is a benefit to a busy judge inside.
 This process aims to provide an outcome where the trusted agent can speak for all concerned to the court.

 Mediation: This process is markedly different from arbitration in that the parties

 - define the issues that are important,